Converting media files

 You can set the video

-property in the conversion options to configure the converter's behavior for video tracks:
+property in the conversion options to configure the converter's behavior for video tracks.
+The options are:

 discard?: boolean;